 With 2011 track Catcher In The Rye, Norwegian electronic pop band Datarock released, in their worlds, ‘the most extravagant single in history.’

-The track was issued on a USB drive stashed inside a fairly cute, diamond shaped soft-vinyl toy named Translucent Red.
+The track was issued on a custom USB drive stashed inside a fairly cute, diamond shaped soft-vinyl toy named Translucent Red.
 Not only did the drive contain the single itself, but it came bundled with a grand total of 113 bonus tracks, 1500 photos, 20 music videos and a 60 minute concert film.
 Which is fairly good value, even at the $50 asking price.

 White Stripes Record Player